knelasevero/home-server-infra/md/homeprivatenetwork.md

 ### Getting an IP on the right VLAN.

 Connect igb2 (third port, next to LAN port on Pfsense) to port 1 of your smart switch, and turn it on connecting it to a power socket.
-If you didn't try rebooting everything (Pfsense included), won´t hurt you.
+If you didn't try rebooting everything (Pfsense included), it won't hurt you.
 Connect a laptop to one of the ports of your switch.
 If you connect to ports 2-4, you should get an IP inside the DHCP range that you defined for OTP1, so something in 10.120.10.x.
 If you connect the laptop to ports 5-8, you should get an IP in the range of 10.120.20.x.
 You should not be able to talk to anything on the other VLAN.

 <br>